 From home health aides and certified nursing assistants to phlebotomists and medical technicians, apprenticeship programs are helping to educate and up-skill thousands of workers in America's healthcare industry.
-While the U.S. apprenticeship system has been around for over 75 years, the registered apprenticeship training model has been reinvented to address the healthcare workforce needs of the 21st century.
+While the U.S. apprenticeship system has been around for over 80 years, this proven training model has been reinvented to address the healthcare workforce needs of the 21st century.

 Charissa Raynor, Executive Director, SEIU Healthcare NW Training Partnership